libgeos/geos/README.md

 ## Documentation

-Doxygen documentation can be generated using either the autotools or CMake build systems.
+API documentation can be generated using Doxygen.
+Documentation is not included in the default build.
+To build the documentation, run:

-### Using Autotools:

-    cd doc
-    make doxygen-html

-### Using CMake:

     cmake -DBUILD_DOCUMENTATION=YES
     make docs